What are peroneal tendon injuries?

 - Poor form when training

-There are a few different types of Peroneal Tendon Injuries that can occur ranging from acute to chronic.
-See below for more:
+There are a few different types of peroneal tendon injuries that can occur ranging from acute to chronic.

-- Chronic tears are seen more often than acute tears.
+- Chronic tears – chronic tears are seen more often than acute tears.
 These typically develop slowly and over time due to gradual stressors and pressure on the tendon.
 Pain can fluctuate and patients aren’t always able to pinpoint what’s causing it.

 Often, healthcare providers use a grading scale to better classify peroneal tendon tears:

-- A Grade 1 or mild tear is when the tendon has stretched beyond its normal limits, but it can still stabilize the foot and ankle adequately.
+- Grade 1 (mild) – a Grade 1 or mild tear is when the tendon has stretched beyond its normal limits, but it can still stabilize the foot and ankle adequately.
 There may be mild swelling or tenderness associated with this type of tear.

-- A Grade 2 or moderate tear is when the tendon visibly has a partial tear, accompanied by moderate tenderness and swelling at the site of the injury.
+- Grade 2 (moderate) – a Grade 2 or moderate tear is when the tendon visibly has a partial tear, accompanied by moderate tenderness and swelling at the site of the injury.
 The ankle may also be mild to moderately unstable.

 To better assess the severity of the tear incurred, your healthcare provider will examine the injury and ask questions about when your symptoms started.
 If needed, imaging tests, such as x-rays, MRI scans or CT scans, may be ordered to get a better look at the affected tendon.